-Prerequisite: PSYC 2301 or Department Approval
+Prerequisite: PSYC 2301 or Department Approval Credit: 3 (3 lecture)

 A developmental psychology course designed to provide an understanding of human behavior and characteristics from conception through death.
 This course includes information on physical, cognitive, and psychosocial changes throughout the lifespan.
 Theory, research, and applications are covered.